Making the UK greener, one house at a time

 Emission Predictions Based on the Gross Domestic Product (GDP)

-Knowing that national emission reduction targets were set according to the GDP of each individual EU country, we designed the economic forecast table of the EU.
+Knowing that national emission reduction targets were set according to the GDP of each EU country, we designed the EU's economic forecast table.

-This table clarifies that the lower GDP per capita, the more a country is allowed to pollute.
+This table clarifies that the lower the GDP per capita, the more a country can pollute.
 On the other hand, countries that have higher GDP per capita are required to lower their emissions.

 This table displays the forecast for the overall average growth of the GDP from 2017 to 2020.
 Alongside that, the real GDP per capita from 2018 and the national GHG emission targets for each European country are displayed, as well as the average result of all 28 EU countries.